drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 #### Libraries:

-##### jQuery
-- A popular JavaScript library that simplifies the process of manipulating the DOM and handling events.
-It can be used to build interactive and responsive user interfaces.

 ##### Bootstrap
 - A front-end framework that provides a set of pre-built HTML, CSS, and JavaScript components.
 It can be used to create responsive and mobile-first web pages and interfaces.

 ##### Chart.js
 - A JavaScript library for creating data visualization charts.
 It supports a wide range of chart types, including line, bar, pie, and radar charts.

-##### React
-- A JavaScript library for building user interfaces.
-It uses a component-based architecture and provides a way to manage state and handle user events.

-##### NumPy
-- A Python library for working with arrays and matrices.
-It provides a range of mathematical functions and tools for manipulating data.

-##### Pandas
-- A Python library for working with data sets.
-It provides tools for reading and writing data to and from different file formats, as well as for cleaning, filtering, and aggregating data.

 ### Hardware and Software Requirements